hvasconcelos/mybash/README.md

 ### Create a shorcut to a filesystem path

-In a profile like ".bash/profiles/macbookpro_home" add something like
+In a profile file like ~/.bash/profiles/macbookpro_home  or ~/.bash_profile add the next line  to add a new shortcut

-    addidir <shortcutname> <PATH>
+    iladd <shortcutname> <PATH>

 ### List your shortcuts

-    lidir
+    ills

 ### Goto to a filesystem path over a shorcut

-    goto <shortcutname>
+    ilgo <shortcutname>

 ### License